LibreVR/Revive/README.md

 This is a compatibility layer between the Oculus SDK and OpenVR.
 It allows you to play Oculus-exclusive games on your HTC Vive.

 You can find a [community-compiled list of working games on the wiki](https://github.com/LibreVR/Revive/wiki/Compatibility-list), feel free to add your own results.
+There's also a [troubleshooting page](https://github.com/LibreVR/Revive/wiki/Troubleshooting) if you run into any problems.

 # Installation